What to wear on your legs on a cold-weather run is an area of much debate among runners, but what is right for you?

 The women's version of the Classic Tracksters features the same Exertech 100 fabric as the men's making them super-comfortable and non-restrictive as well as durable to stand up to frequent washing and wearing.
 The female-specific cut and improved waistband mean a smooth profile and great fit.

-As training ramps up, the Woven Performance Pants will allow you to move freely.
-The slightly dropped crotch and stretchy, lightweight fabric deliver ultimate mobility so they're also great for gym sessions.
+As training ramps up, the Women's Minimus Pants will allow you to keep going through the wind and rain thanks to the breathable PERTEX® Shield.
+The articulated knees, lockable drawcord and lightweight fabric deliver ultimate mobility so they're also great for trails and mountains.